 HOFFMAN: Yossi listed all of the usual reasons Tel-Aviv has been so buzzworthy: strong universities, a thriving tech sector, a workforce that speaks so frankly to the higher ups, it verges on insubordination.
 But Yossi finds those answers unsatisfactory.

 VARDI: I suggest an alternative explanation, which I think explains the whole thing.
-And this is because every Israeli kid has one thing in common, and this is he has a Jewish mother, which drive him crazy from the age of five.
-Which telling him that he has to excel, which telling him, why his cousins are smarter than him?
-Which telling him, “After all what we have done for you, asking you to bring one Nobel Prize is really too much?”
+And this is because every Israeli kid has one thing in common, and this is he has a Jewish mother, which drives him crazy from the age of five.
+Which tells him that he has to excel, which tells him, why his cousins are smarter than him?
+Which is telling him, “After all what we have done for you, asking you to bring one Nobel Prize is really too much?”

 So the poor kid is growing that way, he has to satisfy his mother.
 And in order to be a Jewish mother, you don’t have to be Jewish, and even you don’t have to be female – it doesn’t relate to ethnicity or to gender.
 It’s related to your mindset, to your state of mind.

 HOFFMAN: I could go on pointing to startup scenes around the world, which might plausibly become the next Silicon Valley – New York, Chicago, London, Berlin.
 But in truth, at this moment in time, there is only one contender.
 And I won’t use hedging language.
 It’s not that this contender might give rise to the next Silicon Valley.
 It has already given rise to the next Silicon Valley, and arguably, multiple Silicon Valleys.